Lucky EarthLucky Earth

 🚉 How to get there

-⚠️ Ferries, narrow roads and summer accommodation pressure need buffer.
+⚠️ Island ferries, narrow roads and summer accommodation pressure need buffer.

 🚉 How to get there

-⚠️ Cliffs of Moher weather and parking pressure can dominate the day.
+⚠️ Cliffs of Moher weather, parking and coach waves can dominate a badly timed day.

 🚉 How to get there

-Use Dingle, Killarney, Kenmare or West Cork bases; choose one peninsula at a time.
+Use Killarney, Dingle, Kenmare or a peninsula village as a base.
+Choose one major peninsula loop at a time.

-Peninsulas, food, beaches, islands and slower coastal culture.
+Mountain-and-sea roads, beaches, islands, food and slower coastal culture.

-⚠️ Single-track roads and long scenic stops make map times unreliable.
+⚠️ Single-track roads and scenic stops make map times unreliable; avoid stacking two peninsulas.

 Compare & plan